itskaif07/Contact-App/README.md

 Edit Contacts: Easily modify existing contact details.
 The intuitive edit interface ensures that users can update any contact information with minimal effort.

 Delete Contacts: Remove unwanted contacts swiftly.
-The app includes a confirmation prompt to prevent accidental deletions.

 Search Functionality: Quickly find contacts using a dynamic search bar that filters results in real-time based on user input, enhancing usability and accessibility.